TynK-M/Frontend-Projects/README.md

 # Frontend Projects

 Welcome to **frontend-projects**, a collection of small frontend projects I work on.
-This repository includes everything from simple HTML and CSS experiments to more advanced projects using JavaScript and React.
+This repository includes everything from simple HTML and CSS experiments to more advanced projects using JavaScript.

 ## Projects Included

 - **Basic HTML & CSS** – Simple layouts, styling experiments, and UI components.
 - **JavaScript Projects** – Small interactive projects using vanilla JavaScript.
-- **React Projects** – More advanced applications built with React.

 ## Getting Started